baiseiit/baiseiit/README.md

 ![](https://raw.githubusercontent.com/baiseiit/baiseiit/master/storage/favicon.png)

 Baiseiit is a PHP framework based on mvc.
 Baiseiit contains many useful features and helps web developers create applications faster.
+Unlike other frameworks, you can directly change the framework code without losing it.
+Source code in the framework directory.

 [TOC]